simrethamza/Resume/Simret_Hamza_Resume.md

 * Highly proficient in the use of T-SQL for developing complex stored procedures, triggers, tables, user functions, user profiles, relational database models and data integrity, SQL joins and query writing
 * Created SSIS package to extract data from heterogeneous sources and loading staging and data warehouse
 * Worked in waterfall/Agile software development teams
+* Experienced in software development, including object-oriented technologies, user-interface design, development process.
+* Evaluated a wide variety of computer and software systems and have specified architectures and solutions for real-world problems.
 * Ability and willingness to learn new technology and deliver results in a timely manner

 **Area of Expertise Include:**